2009年7月10日星期五

-hold court, Google's take
+hold court, Google's take, take someone to court

 By and large, the American publishers spend most of the week in Hall 8, the enormous exhibit space where English-language publishers hold court.